OCR-D/ocrd-website/site/en/setup.md

 bash install_OCR-D_framework.sh ~/ocrd_framework
 ```

-Now there exists several folders:
+Now there exist several folders:

 - `repository` - Contains all files of repository and the databases
 - `taverna` - Contains all files workspaces and configuration of workflows